 Design for Humanity Award

-The Design for Humanity Award celebrates an individual or institution for having significantly contributed to improving the environment for humanity through design-related activities or projects.
-The impact of these activities must have demonstrated far-reaching effects.
-The award includes, but is not limited to, environment, health, universal or barrier-free design, energy conservation, safety, communication, transportation and technology.
+The Design for Humanity Award celebrates an individual or institution for having significantly contributed to improving the environment for humanity through design-related activities or projects that demonstrate far-reaching effects.

 2013: MASS Design Group

 1999: AlliedSignal, Inc. – Polymers Division, Petersburg, VA